 Ultimately, you and your healthcare practitioner will work through your options and find out what works best for you.

 Right.
 Next step.
-What birth control methods are on offer.
+What birth control methods are on offer?

 1. Birth control pill

-The oral contraceptive pill is the most popular kind of birth control method, second in line only to sterilization.
 Used as the method of choice by 12.6% of women on contraception, the pill (as it’s affectionately known) has been around for over half a century.

 There are two main types:

-Combination pills.
 These essentially stop you from ovulating and thicken up the mucus in your cervix so that it’s harder for sperm to get to your uterus.

 They contain lab-made forms of estrogen (the hormone that develops and regulates your reproductive system) and progestin (the synthetic version of the sex hormone progesterone).

-You typically take one pill at the same time every day.
-They may be on a cycle of 21, 24, or 28 days, and usually include some placebos in the mix.
-Something that feels like your period (but isn’t because you didn’t ovulate) will happen when you’re on the placebo days.
+They may be on a cycle of 21, 24, or 28 days and usually include some placebos in the mix.

 2. Vaginal ring

-So, this one’s not too different from the pill in terms of its end goal (to prevent you from ovulating) but it’s got a very different method for achieving it.
+So, this one’s not too different from the pill in terms of its end goal (to prevent you from ovulating), but it’s got a very different method for achieving it.

-It really is a ring.
-One that you put into your vagina.
-It stays in there for three weeks at a time and then you take it out for a week so that you can have what looks like a period.
-(It’s not.
-No ovulating.)
-You pop in a new one every month.
+It stays in there for three weeks at a time, and then you take it out for a week to have your withdrawal bleed before replacing it with a new one.

 Pretty low maintenance—and the same sort of efficacy as the pill if used correctly.